PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/face_detection_en.md

 </details>

 ## III.
 Quick Integration  <a id="quick"> </a>
 Before quick integration, you need to install the PaddleX wheel package.
 For the installation method of the wheel package, please refer to the [PaddleX Local Installation Tutorial](../../../installation/installation_en.md).
 After installing the wheel package, a few lines of code can complete the inference of the face detection module.
 You can switch models under this module freely, and you can also integrate the model inference of the face detection module into your project.
+Before running the following code, please download the [demo image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/face_detection.png) to your local machine.

 ```python
 from paddlex.inference import create_model